NorthStarUAS/insgnss_tools/README.md

-# rcUAS INS/GNS, EKF Toolbox
+# North Star UAS INS/GNSS/EKF Toolbox

-INS/GNS, EKF, Sensor fusion toolbox with python wrappers.
+INS/GNSS, EKF, Sensor fusion toolbox with python wrappers.
 Suitable for use in small UAS applications.
 The code is structured with dual C++ and python interfaces.
 It includes a plotting library for comparing filters and configurations.